calicartels/Wishing-Wand/README.md

 4. Recommends Captions and Hashtags suitable for the selected image

-## Installation
+## How To Use
 To install this service there are 2 ways.
 Often, running the service locally allows you to easily change and test the code.
-If you're ready for productizing, run the service as containerize service.
+If you're ready for productizing, run the service as containerized service.

 ### Run service locally
 Install virtual environment